Autonomous-Finance/teal-ao-starter/README.md

 ## How to Use

-1. `luarocks install tl && luarocks install cyan`
+1. `luarocks install tl && luarocks install cyan && luarocks install amalg`
 2. Write your code in *Teal* (using `.tl` files)
 3. Add your modules into the Squishy file (used to generate the final amalgamation)
 4. Use `npm run build` to create your `main.lua` output